growing cane fruitRaspberries & Blackberries

 Pests and Diseases

-Blackberries can be infected with rust diseases, which are a fungal disease.
-The invasive Himalayan blackberry and our native evergreen trailing blackberry are both susceptible and can carry the disease.
-These fungal diseases can cause defoliation, which can stunt the plants.
-Control by pruning fruiting canes after harvest, and removing fallen foliage in the fall and destroying.
+Yellow rust is common in raspberries, especially in commercial raspberry growing areas.
+For the homeowner, removing and destroying foliage and fruited canes after harvest is the best control.
+Blackberries can also be infected with rust diseases.
+The invasive Himalayan blackberry and our native trailing blackberry are both susceptible and can carry the disease.
+They can cause defoliation, which can stunt the plants.
+Control by pruning fruiting canes after harvest and removing fallen foliage in the fall and destroying.

 Another less common problem is a complex of viruses known collectively as Raspberry Bushy Dwarf Virus (RBDV).
 The main issue with an infection is that the berries become somewhat crumbly and not good for freezing, although flavor is still good.
 One characteristic symptom of RBDV is yellow growth on primocanes.
 The viruses are spread through pollen, so again, replanting in the same area may lead to infection of the new plants.
 Blackberries can also be infected by RBDV, although it is uncommon unless they are planted near infected raspberries.

 Both raspberries and blackberries can be targeted by the Spotted Wing Drosophila fruit fly.
 This pest lays eggs on fruit just as it ripens.
 The eggs hatch and the larvae develop within the fruit.
 In the home garden, sanitation (removing and destroying infected fruit) plus trapping can be effective.
 The larva in the fruit is also killed by freezing and jam-making and is not harmful to consume.